SuchitaJamwal2122/devTinder/homework.md

 - Create a custom validate function for gender
 - Improve the DB schema - Put all appropriate validations on each field in schema
 - All timestamps to the userSchema
+- Add API level validation on Patch request and Signup post API
+- Add API validations for each field